Master of Public Administration degree program requirements

 - public organization and management

-- human resources in the public and nonprofit sector
+- human resources in the public and nonprofit sectors

 - intro to policy analysis